julioolvr/blog/source/posts/2016-06-16-telegram-bot-fsm-async-await.md

 ```

 Nice.
 So what do we actually want to do with the reply?
 Well, if `reply.text === 'stop'`, we want to stop echoing, otherwise
 we want to echo again.
-And wait for a reply.
+And wait for another reply.
 So basically the same thing we just did.
 Let's extract it to a method then:

 ```js
 respondTo(message) {